A personal choice to become a single mother with the safety of assisted reproduction techniques

 In Vitro Fertilisation (IVF)

 IVF is the most common procedure in reproductive medicine.
-Instituto Bernabeu personalizes the treatment with help of protocols that consider numerous factors such as: age, ovarian reserve, overall clinical history, previous analysis and, in some cases, the study of the genetics of the ovarian cells.
-All of this aims to avoiding the excesses of medication and the design of optimal hormonal doses to collect an appropriate number of oocytes.
-In the laboratory the eggs are fertilized with the sperm of an anonymous donor and usually only one embryo is transferred.
-Freezing the rest of the embryos, if there are any, allows the patient to undergo a single treatment and have the possibility of several pregnancies.
-After the fertilization of the oocytes, the transfer is usually performed in the blastocyst stage, when the embryo is between five and six days old.
+Instituto Bernabeu personalises each treatment by protocols that consider numerous factors, including age, ovarian reserve, overall clinical history, previous explorations and, in some cases, the oocytes genetic study.
+All of this is aimed at avoiding medication excess and the design of optimal hormone doses to collect the right number of oocytes.
+In the laboratory, the eggs are fertilized with anonymous donor sperm and usually only one embryo is transferred.
+Freezing the remaining embryos, if any, allows for several pregnancies undergoing a single treatment.
+After fertilization, transfer is usually carried out at blastocyst stage, when the embryo is about five or six days old.

-IVF allows the preimplantation genetic diagnosis (PGD or also called PGTA), a test that allows to know the chromosomal endowment of the embryo and, therefore, the selection of the most suitable embryos for the transfer.
-It reduces the risk of having children with chromosomal diseases as well as unsuccessful treatments that would end in implantation failure and miscarriage.
+IVF allows pre-implantation genetic diagnosis (PGD or PGTA), a test that reveals the embryo’s chromosomal endowment and, therefore, the selection of the most suitable embryos for transfer.
+It reduces the risks of having children with chromosomal diseases, as well as unsuccessful treatments ending in implantation failure and miscarriages.
 Find out more

 Double Donation IVF

-Double donation is a use of gametes that come from an oocyte donor and a sperm donor.
-The embryo is implanted in its blastocyst stage.
+Double donation is the use of gametes coming from donated eggs and sperm.
+The embryo is implanted in blastocyst stage.
 Given the exhaustive screening and controls carried out before the donation, we consider this technique as one with the highest percentage of success.
 Learn more

-Embryo adoption is another option for women who have to turn into the treatment with donated eggs and sperm.
-Usually, the embryo comes from a previous double donation cycle which makes it less expensive.
+Embryo adoption is another option for women who have to turn to treatments with donated gametes.
+Usually, the embryo comes from a previous double donation cycle, which makes it less expensive.
 The preparation to receive the embryo is very easy and straightforward.
 Find out more